How to quantify direct correlations between variables: Correlation

-The Jensen-Shannon divergence is bounded by $\log 2$, i.e.\ by $1$ in the base-$2$ logarithm convention used throughout this paper, and this bound is attained only when the two distributions have disjoint supports.
-We use the square root $\sqrt{D_{JS}}$ because it is a proper metric on probability distributions~\cite{Lin1991,endres2003metric}, bounded in $[0,1]$, and free of the singularities of the Kullback--Leibler divergence.
+The JS divergence is bounded by $\log 2$, i.e.\ by $1$ in the base-$2$ logarithm convention used throughout this paper, and this bound is attained only when the two distributions have disjoint supports.
+We use the square root $\sqrt{D_{JS}}$ because it is a proper metric on probability distributions~\cite{Lin1991,endres2003metric}, bounded in $[0,1]$, and free of the singularities of the KL divergence.